OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # SPSS-PROJECT
 # Overview
-This project explores the Consumer Behavior and Shopping Habits Dataset provided by [Kaggle](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset).
-It is a collection of consumer information crucial for market analysis and tailored marketing strategies.
-It covers Customer IDs for identification, Age and Gender for demographics, and Purchase Amount in USD for transaction value.
-Details like Item Purchased, Category, and Location provide insights into product preferences and regional trends.
-Size, Color, and Season data cater to specific consumer choices.<br />
+This project explores the E-commerce Customer Behaviour Dataset provided by [Kaggle](https://www.kaggle.com/datasets/uom190346a/e-commerce-customer-behavior-dataset).
+This dataset provides a comprehensive view of customer behavior within an e-commerce platform.
+Each entry in the dataset corresponds to a unique customer, offering a detailed breakdown of their interactions and transactions.
+The information is crafted to facilitate a nuanced analysis of customer preferences, engagement patterns, and satisfaction levels, aiding businesses in making data-driven decisions to enhance the customer experience. <br />

-Objective 1: Descriptive statistics for the variables Age, Purchase Amount and Review Ratings.
-This involved the use of frequency count, mean, standard deviation and percentages. <br />
+Objective 1: Descriptive statistics for the variables Age, Membership Type and Satisfaction Level.
+This involved the use of frequency count, mean and percentages. <br />

 Objective 2: Customer Segmentation (Cluster Analysis).
 This involved the use of hierarchical cluster analysis and K-Means Cluster Analysis. hierarchical cluster analysis was carried out to obtain the number of clusters to be use for the K-Means Cluster Analysis. <br />

-Objective 3: Predictive Modeling (Linear Regression) Determinations of the factors influencing the Purchase Amount variables. <br />
+Objective 3: Relationship Between Demographics and Spending (Chi-Square Test for Association).
+This involved the use of chi-square test to examine if there is significant relationship between gender and membership type. <br />

-Objective 4: Association Analysis (Chi-Square Test) Determination of the relationship between the categorical variables Promo Code Used and Discount Applied. <br />
+Objective 4: Analysis of Variance between variables total spend and age category . <br />

 # Tools I Used
 * IBM SPSS 26
 * Microsoft Word <br />

 # Hypothesis Testing
-* Is there a significant difference in total spend based on customer segments (e.g., age, frequency of purchase, previous purchases)? <br />
+* Is there a significant association between gender and membership type? <br />
-  H<sub>0</sub> : There is no significant difference in total spend based on customer segments <br />
+  H<sub>0</sub> : There is no significant difference between gender and membership type <br />
-  H<sub>1</sub> : There is significant difference in total spend based on customer segments
+  H<sub>1</sub> : There is significant difference between gender and membership type.
-* Is there a significant association in promo code used and discount applied? <br />
+* Is there a significant difference in the means for total spend and age category? <br />
- H<sub>0</sub> : There is no significant association in promo code used and discount applied <br />
+ H<sub>0</sub> : The means are equal for total spend and age category  <br />
-  H<sub>1</sub> : There is significant association in promo code used and discount applied  <br />
+  H<sub>1</sub> : The means are different for total spend and age category  <br />

 # Insights
 Objective 1: From the descriptive statistics,Of the 3,900 samples, 24.2% of the customers were above the age 58, with a spending amount of under $60 at 50.9% and a review rating of between 4.0 - 4.9 at 40.4% <br />